Kanda09/Workshop-Godot/Initiation-Godot.md

 ### Create Player scene

-We will create our first scene there, when you save a scene name it `player.tscn` !
+We will create our first scene now, when you save a scene name it `player.tscn` !

 Also, as we said before we need a few nodes for the player to handle 2D physics or collisions.